-Sunsets on Long Beach are something special – it’s a time when you get to watch the sky flare into magenta, scarlet and saffron as the strength of the sun dims past the horizon.
+Sunsets on Long Beach are something truly special – it’s a time when you get to watch the sky flare into magenta, scarlet and saffron as the strength of the sun dims past the horizon.

 With grand plans to hike to Mu Koh Lanta’s lighthouse and explore some of the offbeat places nearby, the karma from our previous day’s fishing massacre got the better of us.
 We ended up with a flat tire on a rural road with no spare in trunk.

-Turns out, the cheap bastards we rented the car from replaced the new tires with expired ones – the flat occurred from a side-wall failure since the tire was just way too damn old (meaning, I didn’t run over anything).
+Turns out, the cheap bastards we rented the car from replaced the new tires with expired ones – the flat occurred from a side-wall failure since the tire was just way too damn ancient (meaning, I didn’t run over anything).

 To make matters worse, the tire popped on a Sunday so every mechanic shop on Koh Lanta was closed for the day.
-So we had wait until Monday morning to purchase a new damn tire.
+So we had wait until Monday morning to purchase a new tire.

 Fortunately, the kind and generous owner of our hotel (Mo Lanta House), picked us up after we hitchhiked to the nearest town with cell service.
 He even drove us the next day to the best mechanic shop on the island, Linglong, where we bought a new tire for 1,500 baht.

-Unfortunately… by the time we got a tire replacement our stay on Koh Lanta was coming to an abrupt end.
+Unfortunately… by the time we got a tire replacement, our stay on Koh Lanta was coming to an abrupt end.
 So we decided to grab a quick lunch at Sam Pee Nong, then head off to the car ferry as we needed to get back to Krabi’s mainland ASAP.